hiro-iseri/fmpict/doc/user_guide.md

 * Nodes starting with ">" are common definition nodes.
 * Nodes starting with "<" are references to common definition nodes.
-* If the node texts after ">" or "<" match, the reference to common definition nodes are replaced with the child node of common definition node.
+* If the node texts after ">" or "<" match, the reference to common definition nodes are replaced with the child nodes of common definition nodes.

 In the following example, all "<Size" nodes will be replaced by child nodes of ">Size".

 ![basic_rule](image/en/link.png)

-When FMPict is executed in the above figure, FMPict generates the following text data and input it to PICT.
+When FMPict is executed in the above figure, FMPict generates the following text data and inputs it to PICT.

 ```
 Food Size:Large,Small